lchebet1/DEWeek3-Friday/README.md

-# DEWeek3-Friday
+#About
-Introduction to Power BI
+The project has Power BI dashboard for Karamoja Crop Yield: Introduction to Power BI

+#Contributor
+Linda Chebet